David-Estevez/NeuralNetwork/README.md

 2. Dependencies
 ----------------------------------------------------------------------
-There are no extra dependencies.
+There are no extra dependencies to make the neural network work, but in order to visualize the interface properly a terminal with ANSI escape secuences capabilities is required, such as xterm or the gnome default terminal, gnome-terminal.

 3. Compilation
 ----------------------------------------------------------------------